You can't discuss

 you are jumping over multiple OS versions.

-against OS requirements (in Step #2, below).
+against OS requirements (also see Step #2, below).

 It's worth noting that if a newer OS will not run on your older